 The Delineator was a journal for fashion, culture and fine arts (1873-1937).
-Packed with enough information for the discerning seamstress to create dresses from the patterns included with the magazine, Delineator had become America’s premiere women’s fashion magazine by the turn of the century.
+Packed with enough information for the discerning seamstress to create dresses from complimentary patterns, Delineator became America’s premiere women’s fashion magazine by the turn of the century.
 The fun and fanciful illustrations adorning the Delineator covers of the 1920s were by American artist Helen Dryden, who described her work as a “combination of things I like, in the way I want to do them.”

-The British illustrated newspaper weekly, The Sketch, which focused on high society and the aristocracy, ran between 1893 and 1959.
-The illustrated covers captured fashionable elite but in a somewhat cheeky twist, at the outbreak of the War in 1939, artist David Wright was commissioned to produce a series of full colour pin-ups.
-The so-named ‘lovelies’ showed glamorous women in various states of undress, many of them modelled on his wife Esme.
-They ran to a hundred and sixty-nine inserts and one cover, and were later said to have adorned practically every military mess, bunker, dormitory or club room in the country.
+The British illustrated newspaper weekly, The Sketch, focused on high society and the aristocracy between 1893 and 1959.
+The illustrated covers captured fashionable elite but in a somewhat cheeky twist.
+At the outbreak of the War in 1939, artist David Wright was commissioned to produce a series of full colour pin-ups.
+The so-called ‘lovelies’ showed glamorous women in various states of undress, many of them modelled on Wright's own wife.
+They ran to a hundred and sixty-nine inserts and were later said to have adorned practically every military mess, bunker, dormitory or club room in the country.

 The influential french fashion magazine, La Gazette du Bon Ton can be roughly translated as the ‘Journal of Good Style’.
-It captured fashion, lifestyle and beauty between 1912 and 1925, a period which saw a radical change in dress – skirts rose above the ankles, women bobbed their hair and did away with corsets – fashion loosened up, captured beautifully in these illustrated extracts.
+It captured fashion, lifestyle and beauty between 1912 and 1925, a period which saw a radical change in dress.
+Skirts rose above the ankles, women bobbed their hair and did away with corsets.
+As fashion loosened up, these illustrated extracts captured changing trends.

 Launched in 1901, Tatler has been the definitive publication for high society and fashion for over a century.
 These wonderful magazine covers capture the mischievous mix of glamour, intelligence and style for which the magazine has become famous for.